Harness engineering

 Security considerations

 Section titled “Security considerations”MCP servers have security considerations similar to those of Skills and any other CLI or remote service.
 You are unlikely to use many MCPs, and the ones most commonly used are access points to well-known services.
-So… in such cases just make sure your agents will not perform destructive actions on your behalf 🙂.
+In those cases, make sure your agents will not perform destructive actions on your behalf 🙂.

 Subagents